zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/13.png " ")

-5. After verifing the connection is established you can close it.
+5. After verifying the connection is established you can close it.

     ```
     <copy>